shuiax/jargonbot/data/responses.md

 * faq/download
   - No download is needed!
 Simply sign up and you'll be able to access the interface!
 Teams work together online.

+## faq
+* faq/documentation_location
+  - The documentation can be found at https://jargon.com/resources/

 ## bot_info
 * bot_info/ask_builder
   -  The amazing people at Jargon!